artdecocode/https-context/documentation/index.md

 %NPM: https-context%

-`https-context` is a new Node.js npm package.
-A Zoroaster test context that sets up an HTTP and self-signed HTTPS servers.
+`https-context` is a Zoroaster test context that sets up an HTTP and self-signed HTTPS servers.
+It can be used in testing packages that make requests.

 ```sh
 yarn add -E https-context